h3rogam3r8/cse-312/README.md

 # UB Eats
 ### Framework: Flask / Python
 This is @7's CSE 312 Final Project.
 This repository contains the necessary files to launch our web application.
 Click on the drop-down arrows to get more information on each Project Part or Testing procedure.
-The publicly available deployment is at [ubcommons.com](https://ubcommons.com "Visit our website").
+The publicly available deployment is at <a href="https://ubcommons.com" target="_blank">ubcommons.com.</a>

 ![UBeats Overview](static/video/docker.gif)